More case studies with Metallic coated steel

 - 3 of them are clad in metallic coated steel and offer 117m2 and

-Technologies normally used for industrial buildings were applied for these residences: cladding with composite steel panels made of metallic coated and black steel, plaster or wood for interior walls and partitions, roofing made of metallic and black coated steel sheets and aluminium joinery in the exteriors.
+Technologies normally used for industrial buildings were applied for these residences: cladding with composite steel panels made of metallic coated and black steel, plaster or wood for interior walls and partitions, roofing made of metallic and black coated steel sheets, and aluminium joinery in the exteriors.

-Metallic coated steel: sparkling aesthetics & corrosion resistance
+Metallic coated steel: Sparkling aesthetics & corrosion resistance

-Primarily used for its aesthetic features and its excellent corrosion resistance, ArcelorMittal's metallic coated steel was chosen as the cladding for 3 of the houses, but also in order to create a contrast to the wood-clad and the black-coated steel-clad houses.
+Primarily used for its aesthetic features and its excellent corrosion resistance, ArcelorMittal's metallic coated steel was chosen as the cladding for three of the houses, but also in order to create a contrast to the wood-clad and the black-coated steel-clad houses.
 It catches the light and reflects it thanks to its metallic spangle – and sets a sparkling visual highlight.
 Furthermore, metallic coated steel is a competitive material, durable in its aesthetics and excellent for processing.

-Meccano flexible: combining contemporary art with constructive rationalism
+Meccano flexible: Combining contemporary art with constructive rationalism

-The constructive rationalism of the houses goes back to the architect’s earlier work and personal experience, he designs only what is actually possible to build.
+The constructive rationalism of the houses goes back to the architect’s earlier work and personal experience - he designs only what is actually possible to build.